-DHCS Section 1135 waiver request (pending approval)
+DHCS Section 1135 waiver request

-The DHCS has submitted a request for flexibilities under Section 1135 of the Social Security Act (42 U.S.C. § 1320b-5), according to a national emergency declaration.
-They will include a waiver of certain provider enrollment requirements in order to maintain capacity to meet beneficiary access needs during the emergency and to enable payment to affected providers for rendering services.
-(More to come.)
+The DHCS has submitted a request for flexibilities under Section 1135 of the Social Security Act (42 U.S.C § 1320b-5), according to a national emergency declaration.
+It will include a waiver of certain provider enrollment requirements in order to maintain capacity to meet beneficiary access needs during the emergency and to enable payment to affected providers for rendering services.